moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/data_api/index.md

 Here, you’ll find step-by-step instructions to build data API.

-1. You create a bit-bucket repository and clone it on your local system.
+1. You create a Bitbucket repository and clone it on your local system.
 2. Using VS code, you open the repository and create an ‘apis’ folder and a `config.yaml` manifest file.
     - config.yaml